Crémant On

 Brut Crémant de Loire White Blend

 Punchy and filled with citric verve, minerals and maybe even…omg white pepper?
 Is that you?
 The palate is calmer than the nose soothed by that mousse of bubbles and bread-y vibe.
-Lovely. — 4 months ago
+Lovely. — a year ago

 Vin, Serge and 4 others liked this